North Dakota's Larger-Than-Life Sculptures

 Don't miss these amazing giant sculptures scattered throughout North Dakota.

 Have you ever seen a 38-foot-tall cow?
 How about a 26-foot-tall buffalo?
 You can see these giants in New Salem and Jamestown, and much more scattered throughout North Dakota.
 Take a memorable drive down the Enchanted Highway, a 30-mile stretch dotted with giant metal sculptures.
-Or make a side trip to check out Wee’l Turtle, Wally the Walleye or Sandy the Sandhill Crane.
+On your travels across the state make sure to check out these Larger than Life sculptures:

 Wee'l Turtle: In Dunseith, you’ll find the Wee'l Turtle, a huge artistic work that is truly a one-of-a-kind.
 Constructed of more than 2,000 wheels painted green, it is a must-see tourist attraction.

-Enchanted Highway: The Enchanted Highway features the world's largest metal sculptures produced by artist Gary Greff.
+Enchanted Highway: The Enchanted Highway to Regent features the world's largest metal sculptures produced by artist Gary Greff.

 Wahpper the Catfish: The world's largest catfish is in Wahpeton in southeastern North Dakota.

-Meriwether Lewis, William Clark, and Mandan Chief Sheheke: The 12-foot-tall steel statues at the Lewis and Clark Interpretive Center.
+Meriwether Lewis, William Clark, and Mandan Chief Sheheke: The 12-foot-tall steel statues at the Lewis and Clark Interpretive Center in Washburn.

 Seaman the Dog: Meriwether Lewis' dog, Seaman escorted the Corps of Discovery to the Pacific Ocean, the 6 foot steel statue can be seen in Washburn.

 Wheat Monument: A permanent tribute in Williston to progress made from pioneer days to present day.
 The monument to agriculture rises 35 feet and black granite panels are made from same stone used in Vietnam Memorial.